Sabarishkris/Employee360-Management-App/README.md

 ## Additional Features

 - **Material Design 3**: The app fully utilizes Material Design 3, providing a modern UI experience with dynamic theming and adaptive components.
-- **Forgot Password**: Users can reset their passwords using the Forgot Password option available on the login screen and in the settings.
+- **Forgot Password**: Users can reset their passwords using the Forgot Password option available on the login screen .

 ## Tech Stack